Thought provoking questions we have received, with our responses

 Because these are all purely human creations, their visions all differ.

-If non-theists found proof that God exists, then they would willingly accept
+If non-theists learned of a proof that God exists, then they would willingly accept

 God's existence.
-But they can find no evidence of this, so far.
+But they can find no evidence of this, to date.
 So they develop their

 They are not trying to avoid consequences.
 After all, if they accept the